ellakoa/postcard-poem/content/posts/a-donkeys-view.md

 author: Caroline Whitehouse
 date: 2023-08-27T07:00:04.511Z
 ---
 Delightful donkeys in the New Forest.
 This one was particularly cute.
-They always bring a smile to the face with their, “I’m not in a rush attitude” They will happily stand their ground, be it on roads or paths, we once saw a group of donkeys bringing the village of Burley to a standstill, only ambling off when they were good and ready.
+They always bring a smile to the face with their, “I’m not in a rush attitude”.
+They will happily stand their ground, be it on roads or paths, we once saw a group of donkeys bringing the village of Burley to a standstill, only ambling off when they were good and ready.
 How lovely to be so laid back.